 UL is pleased to announce that the Collis Brand Test Tool is qualified by American Express for the simulation of ExpressPay test cards.

-American Express Company (AXP) today reported fourth-quarter net income of $1.3 billion, up from $637 million a year ago.
-Diluted earnings per share rose to $1.21, from $0.56 a year ago.
+American Express Company (NYSE:AXP) today reported first-quarter net income of $1.5 billion, up 6 percent from $1.4 billion a year ago.
+Diluted earnings per share rose 11 percent to $1.48, from $1.33 a year ago.

 American Express is teaming up with Jawbone to let people make contactless payments from their fitness tracker wearable devices.